KinsonDigital/VelaptorDocs/docs/api/Velaptor.Content.Fonts.Font.md

 ### HasKerning

-Gets a value indicating whether or not the font has kerning for text rendering layout.
+Gets a value indicating whether the font has kerning for text rendering layout.

 ```csharp
 public bool HasKerning { get; }